Department of Environmental and Geosciences

 Donald P. Albert, PHD, Professor of Geography, Department of Environmental & Geosciences, PHD, Univ of N Carolina-Chapel Hill; MA, Appalachian State University; BS, Salem State College

-Leila Character, PHD, Assistant Professor of Environmental and Geosciences, Department of Environmental & Geosciences, PHD, Univ of Texas At Austin; MA, Univ of Texas At Austin; BS, Univ of The South
+Leila Dolce Character, PHD, Assistant Professor of Environmental and Geosciences, Department of Environmental & Geosciences, PHD, Univ of Texas At Austin; MA, Univ of Texas At Austin; BS, Univ of The South

 Brian Jay Cooper, PHD, Associate Professor of Geology, Department of Environmental & Geosciences, PHD, Virginia Polytechnic&State U; MS, Virginia Polytechnic&State U; BA, Univ of Calif-Santa Barbara